 Once school begins, we practice on Mondays and Thursdays from 6-9 PM.
 We perform at all Moeller Varsity Football games and participate in 2-3 marching band competitions.
 After marching season there are fewer after-school practices (Wednesdays 3 – 5:30 for concert band, plus optional Jazz or Pep Band practices) so students are able to participate in Winter or Spring sports or other activities.
 We are flexible whenever it’s possible, and so are coaches, we’ve found.
 You CAN do more than one thing in high school.

 What if I play a fall sport?

 You can still take band as a class and perform with the concert band.
 You will not be able to fully participate in marching band, however.
-Students need to make a commitment either to the marching band or to the sport by June 15.
+Students need to make a commitment either to the marching band or to the sport by early June.
 Students who intend on playing a fall sport still attend band practices in June.
-They will be excused from Band Camp and after school marching practices but are expected to put on the uniform and come with us to contests and home football games to perform in the stands.
-Basically, the only thing you can’t do is the 7-minute halftime show that we worked on all summer.
+They will be excused from Band Camp and after school marching practices but are expected to put on the uniform and come with us to contests and home football games to perform in the stands whenever available.
+Basically, the only thing they can’t do is the 7-minute halftime show that we worked on all summer.

 Can I still take a language and participate in Band?

 Yes.
 The eight-class block schedule opens up many options for electives, especially in the 10th, 11th and 12th grades.
-The easiest way is to take Global Perspectives as a summer class at MND and postpone Health to your Sophomore year, when you have more open slots in your schedule.
-Conversely, some students find it best to take Health and Global Perspectives their freshman year and wait until sophomore year to begin a language.
+The easiest way is to postpone Health/PE to your Sophomore year, when you have more open slots in your schedule.
+Conversely, some students find it best to take Health and a PE their freshman year and wait until sophomore year to begin a language.
 This still allows for three years of a world language.
-Please talk to your guidance counselor.
+Please talk to your school counselor.